 Though the tasks can all be utilized fully in build pipeline.
-It is recommended to utilize the Release Pipeline to deploy the artifats to make the full use of Azure Pipelines Capability.
+It is recommended to utilize the Release Pipeline to deploy the artifact to make the full use of Azure Pipelines Capability.

-What if there is an issue with the plugin?
+What if there is an issue with the extension?